Analysis: Booker's Seven Basic Plots Analysis

 Characters are Revealed

 This process works a little differently in As You Like It than in other comedies.
 The main deceit of the play relies on the characters not really knowing one other.
-Rosalind must play at being Rosalind/Ganymede, though one could argue that Orlando learns much more about her when she's Rosalind/Ganymede than he would've if she was just Rosalind the whole time.
+Rosalind must play at being Rosalind/Ganymede, though one could argue that Orlando learns much more about her when she's Rosalind/Ganymede than he would've if she were just Rosalind the whole time.
 When she's Rosalind, she swoons with all the usual irrationality of love, but as Rosalind/Ganymede she's free to have the wit and sharpness that she might not have as a lovesick girl.
 Yet she never loses her feminine side, which peeks through at us when she faints in front of Oliver.
 Our knowledge of Orlando deepens as well.
 We see he's not just a lovesick puppy, but can make good on his love, as he does for Adam when he threatens to kill all at the banquet, and again for his brother when he saves him from the lioness.

 Finding Your Other Half

 Rosalind and Orlando meet after the lioness incident; Oliver meets Celia and falls in love instantly.

 The game Rosalind is playing is all well and good until she has her revelation as to how much she really feels for Orlando.
 She meets him tenderly as Rosalind/Ganymede, but they have to consider the sudden love of their brother and "sister," Oliver and Celia.
 Prompted by this, and hearing of Orlando's sadness at watching his brother marry without having his own love, Rosalind finally resolves to set everything right by revealing herself.
 Orlando's definitely the guy for her, and it's time to do something about it, instead of just prancing around in disguise.

 Marriages all around, title restoration, and everything in its right place.